cloudmesh/classes/docs/source/projects.rst

 - analysis of airline prices, flights, etc
 - analysis of network graphs (social networks, disease networks, protein networks, etc)
 - analysis of music files for recommender engines
+- analysis of NIST Fingerprint Matching
+- analysis of NIST Human Detection and Face Detection
+- analysis of NIST Live Twitter Analysis
+- analysis of NIST Big Data Analytics for Healthcare Data and Health Informatics
+- analysis of NIST Data Warehousing and Data mining